Dr Alison E Matthews

-I currently teach across the Theatre and Performance programme through mixed-mode sessions on modules including:
+I teach across the undergraduate TaPP program on modules including:

 My research interests surround new methodologies of practice-based research, specifically those which focus on new dramaturgical approaches to one-to-one, immersive and ‘intimate’ performance works.
 I am also interested in socially-engaged and ‘relational’ performance practices.
 My research interests thus far are firmly grounded in post-Marxist theories of labour, valuation and exchange, as well as these theories’ application to the fields of theatre and performance.

-Other specialisms: Performance writing, voice in performance, devising practices, Shakespeare studies, collaborative and devised work, experimental writing practices across disciplines.
+Other specialisms: Performance writing, voice in performance, devising, and experimental writing practices across disciplines.

 Qualifications and Memberships